urbankid/interview/README.md

 ## Assets

 Needed assets can be found in the assets/ folder.
-The text content is found in assets/content.json
+The text content can be found in assets/content.json

 ## Design